 Mouse Flea Leptopsylla musculi (female)

 The flea was photographed using sub-stage illumination with partially crossed polarizing filters.
-The light-canceling effect of the two filters darkens the field of view except for where it passes through crystalline rods in the flea exoskeleton.
+The light-canceling effect of the two filters darkens the field of view except for where it passes through crystalline rods in the flea’s exoskeleton.
 The mineral, termed apatite, remains undissolved following the flea’s potassium hydroxide soak.
 Apatite has a crystalline molecular structure that depolarizes the light as it passes through.
-As a result, the crystalline structures appear glowing inside the flea’s exoskeleton.
+As a result, the crystalline structures appear to glow inside the flea’s exoskeleton.
 In a living flea, the structures provide support to the flea’s internal organs.
 Not all species of fleas have these structures.
 Mouse fleas spend most of their lives in rodent burrows and do not have eyes.

 Flea of Mouse